idivyanshdubey/Portfolio/docs/deployment/README.md

 The project includes GitHub Actions workflow (`.github/workflows/deploy.yml`) that:
 - Runs tests on every push
 - Builds Docker images
 - Deploys to production (configure your platform)

-### Customizing CI/CD
-1. Update deployment platform in workflow
-2. Add environment variables to GitHub Secrets
-3. Configure deployment scripts for your platform

-## 📞 Support

-For deployment issues:
-1. Check the logs: `docker-compose logs`
-2. Run the test script: `./scripts/test-deployment.sh`
-3. Verify environment variables
-4. Test locally before deploying

----

-**Remember**: Always test in a staging environment before deploying to production!